Key bindings

 key.

-If you are defining shortcuts in your personal keymap, you can opt-out of the key equivalent mapping by setting use_layout_keys
+If you are defining shortcuts in your personal keymap, you can opt into the key equivalent mapping by setting use_key_equivalents

 to true